ajitpawar/Structura/Phase3/IndividualReports.md

 - As a team member, I was always committed to ensuring I accomplished the tasks that I had been given.
 I would always put in an effort to make sure I was able to do my part, and if I had an issue, I tried to resolve it as soon as possible, be it through finding a solution or asking for help, so as not to hold up the rest of the group.
 - I felt my main weakness was communication.
 There were times where I felt I was out of touch with the rest of the group and what they were doing, and I feel I may have been able to have contributed more if I communicated better.

+---

 ### Ajit Pawar (ajitpawar)
 * My biggest contribution came in Phase 3 where I implemented the "Quiz" section of the app.
 My work can be seen here on my branch 53-quiz and issue [#53](https://github.com/UoT-CSC30x-W15/301W15-Prj-Team2-repo/issues/53).
 I was responsible for designing the layout and implementing the  functionality.
 Parts of the Quiz was refactored by Ishan Thukral in #54.
 Also, in Phase 2, I had a minor contribution in creating the sliding tabs.

 * Since this was my first Android project, I faced a learning curve in understanding the different components of an Adroid app and how they interacted with each other.
-In Phase 2, when I implemented sliding tabs [#26](https://github.com/UoT-CSC30x-W15/301W15-Prj-Team2-repo/pull/26), I learnt a lot about Fragments, Adapters, Views, XML Layouts and Adapters.
-As such, it was a good opportunity to apply the design patterns and OOP principles learnt in class to an Android project.
-Also, this was an excellent way for me to learn how the Scrum process really works.
+In Phase 2, when I implemented sliding tabs [#26](https://github.com/UoT-CSC30x-W15/301W15-Prj-Team2-repo/pull/26), I learnt a lot about Fragments, Adapters, Views, Activity and XML Layouts.
+As such, it was a good opportunity to apply the design patterns learnt in class to an Android project.
+It was also an excellent way for me to learn how the Scrum process really works.

 * I kept myself upto date with new commits and breaking changes in our code so that I can be active in the decision making process.
 I helped with code reviews and pointed out bugs and glitches whenever I [spotted them](https://github.com/UoT-CSC30x-W15/301W15-Prj-Team2-repo/pull/59#issuecomment-87448736).